 In exchange for its support, the Taliban has reportedly endeavored to obstruct dam construction and ensure free flows of water to Iran.
 Iran has denied such claims, insisting that it only uses diplomacy to settle water disputes with Iran.
 Afghan officials dispute that assertion, alleging that the IRGC has provided the Taliban with sophisticated weaponry meant to disable offending dams.
 Iran’s efforts to maintain Afghan water flows go beyond arming terrorist proxies.
 Iranian border police have repeatedly fired upon Afghan villagers along the Harirud who have sought to divert water from the river in order to ensure clean drinking water.
 Iranian border police have killed at least ten villagers and reportedly wounded many more.

-At the international conference on sandstorms held in Tehran in 2017, President Rouhani declared without a trace of irony, “The important region of Middle East and West Asia is a family… We must aim at having a more powerful region instead of being the most powerful country in the region.”
+At the international conference on sandstorms held in Tehran in 2017, former President Rouhani declared without a trace of irony, “The important region of Middle East and West Asia is a family… We must aim at having a more powerful region instead of being the most powerful country in the region.”
 Iran has a long-term interest in the development of stable governments in neighboring countries such as Iraq and Afghanistan.
 Working collaboratively through diplomatic channels on water issues could potentially defuse tensions between Tehran and its neighbors and help bring needed stability to Afghanistan and Iraq.
 Instead, Iran has pursued its narrow, short-term interests, adding drought conditions and water shortages to the combustible mix of problems plaguing the Afghan and Iraqi governments.